 One of the best ways to save time is to communicate at the speed of sight rather than your typing speed.
 If a picture is worth a thousand words, an annotated GIF, screenshot, or screen recording is worth a lot more.
 You can save your team around 56 hours a week by using CloudApp!

-CloudApp makes it simple to turn that email that could’ve taken 15 minutes to write into a 5-second screen recording or GIF.
+With our screen recorder, CloudApp makes it simple to turn that email that could’ve taken 15 minutes to write into a 5-second recording or GIF.
 You can then drag and drop it straight into your email, chat, or almost anywhere else.

 Sending a screenshot is usually a lot clearer than emailing a novel, too.
 Did you know Power users of CloudApp see upwards of 67 minutes in time saved per week while using its screen recording, screen snipping, and GIF editing/creation tools?